g-pacheco/MyWebpage/content/Publications.md

 +++

 {{< rawhtml >}}
-<h5>Please find below an abridged version of a list with plublication.
+<h5>Please find below an abridged version of a list with plublication (only the 3 first authorships are displayed).</p>
 You can download a detailed PDF version from <a href="/MyCV/PublicationList--GeorgePacheco.pdf">here</a>.</h5>
 {{< /rawhtml >}}
 ***